jessephasouk/CoGen_Scheduler/README.md

    - Type: `pip install pandas` and press Enter
    - Wait for it to finish (you'll see "Successfully installed...")

-4. Place your CSV file in the same folder as `availability.py`
-   - Create a folder like "Tour Scheduler" on your Desktop
-   - Put both `availability.py` and your CSV file in this folder

-5. Run the script:
+4. Run the script:
    - Open Command Prompt or Terminal
-   - Type: `cd` followed by a space
-   - Open the folder where you saved `availability.py` and your CSV
+   - Navigate to the folder where you saved `availability.py`
-   - Drag the folder into the Command Prompt window (this pastes the full path)
-   - Press Enter
-   - Now type: `python availability.py` and press Enter
+   - Type: `python availability.py` and press Enter
+   - A file browser window will open — navigate to your CSV file and select it

    **Alternative (easier):**
-   - Open the folder containing `availability.py` and your CSV file
+   - Open the folder containing `availability.py`
    - Type `cmd` in the address bar at the top of the folder window and press Enter
    - Command Prompt will open in that folder automatically
    - Type: `python availability.py` and press Enter